thachmai/thachmai.github.io/_posts/2015-01-28-learning-tips.md

 title: Learning Tips
 ---

 I recently took a short online course on Coursera: [Learning how to learn](https://www.coursera.org/course/learning).
 The roughly 20 hours I put into this course might well be the best investment of my time to date.
-I now understand better how our brain works.
-In addition, the course also taught me a bunch of useful techniques to learn more effectively.

-In this post, I'll summarize three concepts that have changed my way of thinking about our brain.
+In this post, I'll present three concepts that have reshaped my way of thinking about our brain.

 ## Focused and diffuse thinking modes